History of Indian influence on Southeast Asia: Funan

-The first of these Hinduised states to achieve widespread importance was the Kingdom of Funan founded in the 1st century CE in what is now Cambodia — according to legend, after the marriage of a merchant Buddhist monk Kaundinya I with princess Soma who was the daughter of the chieftain of the local Nāga clan.
+The first of these Hinduised states to achieve widespread importance was the Kingdom of Funan founded in the 1st century CE in what is now Cambodia — according to legend, after the marriage of a merchant monk Kaundinya I with princess Soma who was the daughter of the chieftain of the local Nāga clan.
 Funan flourished for some 500 years.
 It carried on a prosperous trade with India and China, and its engineers developed an extensive canal system.
 An elite practised statecraft, art and science, based on Indian culture.
 Vassal kingdoms spread to southern Vietnam in the east and to the Malay Peninsula in the west.

 Chenla and Angkor

-In late 6th century CE, dynastic struggles caused the collapse of the Funan empire.
+In the late 6th century CE, dynastic struggles caused the collapse of the Funan empire.
 It was succeeded by another Hindu-Khmer state, Chenla, which lasted until the 9th century.
 Then a Khmer king, Jayavarman II (about 800–850) established a capital at Angkor in central Cambodia.
 He founded a cult which identified the king with the Hindu God Shiva – one of the triad of Hindu gods, Brahma the creator, Vishnu the preserver, Shiva the god symbolising destruction and reproduction.
 The Angkor empire flourished from the 9th to the early 13th century.
 It reached the peak of its fame under Jayavarman VII at the end of the 12th century, when its conquests extended into Thailand in the west (where it had conquered the Mon kingdom of Dwaravati) and into Champa in the east.
 Its most celebrated memorial is the great temple of Angkor Wat, built early in the 12th century.
 This summarises the position on the South East Asian mainland until about the 12th century.
 Meanwhile, from about the 6th century, and until the 14th century, there was a series of great maritime empires based on the Indonesian islands of Sumatra and Java.
 In early days these Indians came mostly from the ancient kingdom of Kalinga, on the southeastern coast of India.
 Indians in Indonesia are still known as "Klings", derived from Kalinga.